top of page

 This extra time can make it a much less stressful experience as there is less need to rush to get everything done.

-Questions to help us prepare for the day
+Helpful questions to help us prepare for the day

 1. What emotional state will help me today?

-2. What situations may be tricky/trip me up?
+2. What situations might trip me up?

 Reflection